anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 What does Quiver put in its output files?
 -----------------------------------------
-There are three output files that you can get from Quiver:
+There are three output files from Quiver:

 - A consensus *FASTA* file containing the consensus sequence
 - A consensus *FASTQ* file containing the consensus sequence with quality annotations